apache/flink-connector-mongodb/docs/content/docs/connectors/table/mongodb.md

 So this is a balance between throughput and correctness.

-By default, flink will cache the empty query result for a Primary key, you can toggle the behaviour by setting `lookup.partial-cache.caching-missing-key` to false.
+By default, flink will cache the empty query result for a Primary key, you can toggle the behaviour by setting `lookup.partial-cache.cache-missing-key` to false.

 ### Idempotent Writes